prochitecture/bpypolyskel/README.md

 The straight skeleton computed by _skeletonize()_ does not provide a straight skeleton in a mathematical sense.
 Several cleaning and merging algorithms repair issues produced by inaccuracies of the footprint and issues in the skeletonize algorithm.
 Its goal is to create a skeleton that fits best for a hipped roof.

 ## Installation and Demos
-You find all required files in the folder _bpypolyskel_.
+You find all required files in the folder [bpypolyskel](./bpypolyskel).
 There are two main applications of this project:

 ### Within a Blender addon
-Copy the whole folder _bpypolyskel_ to your addon.
+Copy the whole folder [bpypolyskel](./bpypolyskel) to your addon.
 Include the functions using
 ```
 from .bpypolyskel import bpypolyskel
 ```
-The file _\_\_init\_\_.py_ shows a simple code for usage in an addon.
+The file [__init__.py](./__init__.py) shows a simple code for usage in an addon.
 It adds an object created by _bpypolyskel_ to a scene.
-You may also install the demo addon stored in the file _bpypolyskel_demo.zip_ to your Blender application (Edit –> Preferences –> Addons->Install).
+You may also install the demo addon stored in the file _bpypolyskel_demo.zip_ to your Blender application (Edit –> Preferences –> Addons -> Install).
 The demo object is created in Blender by

 ### General purpose application
 The functions of _bpypolyskel_ are also usable using a Python interpreter, but then the installation of the package _mathutils_ is required.
 Install it using:
 ```
 pip install mathutils
 ```
-A simple demo in the file demo.py shows this type of usage and displays the result using  `matplotlib`.
+A simple demo in the file [demo.py](./demo.py) shows this type of usage and displays the result using  `matplotlib`.

 ## Credits
 The implementation of the straight skeleton algorithm is based on the description by Felkel and Obdržálek in their 1998 conference paper